GoogleContainerTools/skaffold/docs/design_proposals/port-forward.md

 - A user can configure one or more [port forwards in their `skaffold.yaml`](https://skaffold.dev/docs/references/yaml/#portForward) to connect a local port to a remote port on a pod, a service, or some workload resource that has a pod-spec (e.g., Deployment, ReplicaSet, Job).
-- Skaffold automatically configures port forwards for services.
+- Skaffold automatically configures port-forwards for services.
 - When in _debug_ mode (`skaffold debug`), Skaffold automatically configures port-forwards to pods too.

-Port forwards are only established when a user runs Skaffold with `--port-forward`.
+Port-forwards are only established when a user runs Skaffold with `--port-forward`.
 This was a conscious choice in [#969](https://github.com/GoogleContainerTools/skaffold/issues/969) as Skaffold had been forwarding all containerPorts defined on pods, and doing so led to conflicts in ports chosen.
 Users with many services encountered confusion when dealing with many services